EberlyODL/chem202/week-14/pla-lecture-39.md

 Carbon radicals have an unpaired electron giving them only 7 electrons, one shy of an octet.  **_Does this make them electron rich or electron poor?_**

 Of course, they are electron poor (only have 7 but want 8 electrons).
 Since both carbocations and radicals are electron deficient, it is not surprising that they will follow the same stability trend (see Chapter 14.3).
+Allylic and benzylic radicals are more stable due to resonance (again, the same as carbocations!).

     most stable $$3^o >  2^o  >  1^o$$ least stable